This post was updated on Oct 13, 2023

 Have you ever felt intense and overwhelming anger after being ignored by someone in your life?
 It would be a surprise if your answer was no. In fact, being hurt or angered when someone ignores you is an entirely natural reaction.
+If you are experiencing negative psychological effects after being ignored, you are not alone.

 If you are having a hard time maintaining your emotional health when being ignored, consider contacting a remote relationship coach.
 In the meantime, keep on reading to learn why being ignored hurts and what you can do about it.